kovach/web2/docs/index.md

 - A given fact is true only if some logical rule requires it.
 - Linear patterns may not appear in the query.
-- All variables in the assertion must be bound.

 Logical rules are useful for computing dynamic properties of objects.